Member of the Royal College of Psychiatrists

-Member of the Royal College of Psychiatrists (MRCPsych) is a postnominal qualification awarded to physicians who have completed the prescribed training requirements and membership examinations mandated by the Royal College of Psychiatrists.
-MRCPsych is awarded after the completion of the required amount of clinical practice (often during core psychiatry training) and successful completion of examinations.
+Member of the Royal College of Psychiatrists (MRCPsych) is a prestigious postnominal qualification awarded to physicians who have completed the prescribed training requirements and membership examinations mandated by the Royal College of Psychiatrists.
+MRCPsych is awarded after the completion of the required amount of clinical practice (often during core psychiatry training) and successful completion of rigorous examinations.
 A further three years within psychiatry and a certificate of completion of specialist training are required to register as a psychiatrist on the General Medical Council specialist register.
 The examination has undergone a radical change in the past few years, notably in terms of focus and structure.

 Composition

-This meant that there were now three written exams and a Clinical Assessment of Skills & Competencies (CASC).
+This meant that there are now two written exams and a Clinical Assessment of Skills & Competencies (CASC).
 In order to obtain membership candidates currently need to complete 30 months post foundation/internship experience in Psychiatry and a pass in all components of the MRCPsych Examinations.
 The current examination consists of 3 parts, with 2 written papers and a clinical exam (CASC).
 Paper A focuses on Neuroscience, Pharmacology, Psychology and theory, while Paper B focuses on Current Clinical Practice & Evidence within General Adult and the various subspecialties of Psychiatry, Epidemiology, Statistics, Critical Appraisal and Psychotherapy.